puzzle/amm-techlab/content/en/docs/02.0/odo.md

 ```
 Validation
- ✓  Checking component [152ms]
+ ✓  Checking component [226ms]

 Configuration changes
  ✓  Initializing component
- ✓  Creating component [441ms]
+ ✓  Creating component [664ms]

 Applying URL changes
  ✓  URLs are synced with the cluster, no changes are required.

-Pushing to component golang-odo-ontc of type local
+Pushing to component golang-odo-applicat-asqd of type local
- ✓  Checking files for pushing [2ms]
+ ✓  Checking files for pushing [320679ns]
- ✓  Waiting for component to start [30s]
+ ✓  Waiting for component to start [1m]
- ✓  Syncing files to the component [462ms]
+ ✓  Syncing files to the component [706ms]
  ✓  Building component [2s]
  ✓  Changes successfully pushed to component
 ```